mwaskom/lyman/doc/experiments.rst

    hpf_cutoff
     A float with the cutoff time (in seconds) for the highpass filter.
 This value is used in both preprocessing and in the model.
+It can also be ``None`` to skip the highpass filter

 Model Parameters
 ~~~~~~~~~~~~~~~~

 .. glossary::

    design_name
     A string used to build the name of the file with paradigm information (see